psherman42/riscv-easy-as-pi/README.md

 The Run command line needs to change in one places when switching between **RAM** or Flash (**ROM**) boot, as shown by the target address `0x80000000` and `0x20000000`.

-An encapsulation of all of the necessary steps, including great improvement in speed and efficiency of flashing code into ROM, is available at https://github.com/psherman42/demystifying-openocd
+An encapsulation of all of the necessary steps, including great improvement in speed and efficiency of flashing code into ROM, is available at https://github.com/psherman42/demystifying-openocd.
+See the section below, *Can I do it all with one click (or key press)?*

 __***Load***__ **RAM**